pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 Hence, we observe that when we grasp our context of the facts and values, then envy dissolves into more constructive emotions and motivations.
 Hence, I posit that envy is an emotion that reveals one's lack of contextual clarity; gaining the clarity is key to orienting yourself toward values and not toward irrational and potentially self-destructive goals.

 ## Jealousy: An out-of-context view of potential and threat
+Jealousy is similar to envy, except that instead of dealing with values and their loss, it deals with potential values and threats (i.e. potential loss) to potential values.
+The reasoning for the invalidity of jealousy is similar in essence; jealousy is rooted in the desire to overcome a feeling a threat rather than the desire to pursue a potential.